-Dr. Romadan and Dr. Surendran offer on-site skin laceration repair for deep wounds that won’t stop bleeding.
+Dr. Surendran offers on-site skin laceration repair for deep wounds that won’t stop bleeding.
 They offer several methods for closing a laceration, including:

 The goal of treatment is to eliminate bleeding and encourage the skin to heal back together.
-Dr. Surendran and Dr. Romadan use specialized techniques to repair a laceration and minimize your risk for scarring.
+Dr. Surendran uses specialized techniques to repair a laceration and minimize your risk for scarring.

 You may need to also take a course of antibiotics to reduce your risk for infection, especially if your laceration came from an animal bite or a potentially contaminated object.